maxundeli/MonitoringBot/README.md

 export AGENT_ICON_FILE="/path/my_icon.png"
 python -m client
 ```
+If this variable is not set, the client will try to load `client/icon.png` from the program directory.
 On Windows double clicking the icon toggles the console window.
 If the program
 was built using `--noconsole`, the console will be allocated when you double
 click.